data301-2021-summer2/group-11-project/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Wesley Burchnall: one sentence about you!
 - Andy McLean: My cat is plotting to kill me!!
-- Person 3: one sentence about you!
+- Abirinder Brar: one sentence about you!

 ## References